Call Center Culture- 8 Critical Steps for Transforming Your Call Center

-So many companies confuse KPI’s and call center metrics in a constant struggle to quantify a world class customer experience.
-They seen to be changing what is important…this month is AHT, next month its SLA = VOC…all trying to justify a great customer experience.
+So many companies confuse KPI’s and call center metrics in a constant struggle to quantify a world-class customer experience.
+They seem to be changing what is important…this month is AHT, next month it’s SLA = VOC…all trying to justify a great customer experience.

 The process (notice I did not say metric) that I believe truly can show great service is using a Net Promoter Score process.
 Net Promoter programs are not traditional customer satisfaction programs, and simply measuring your NPS does not lead to success.
 Companies must follow an associated discipline to actually drive improvements in customer loyalty and enable profitable growth.

-If you have culture issues and you do not like the vibe in your center when why would you being more of those type of people into your organizations.
-Referral programs can be a HUGE culture tool for both positive and negative change depending how and when they are implemented.
+If you have culture issues and you do not like the vibe in your center when why would you bring more of those types of people into your organizations.
+Referral programs can be a HUGE culture tool for both positive and negative change depending on how and when they are implemented.